 3. Spice Farm Tours

 Zanzibar, known to many as the Spice Island, has several spice farms where visitors can learn about these spices.
-During a tour, visitors might get the opportunity to pluck these spices from the trees or shrubs, learn about the process of making species that are ready to use, and purchase spices such as cloves, chillies, cinnamon, black peppers, ginger, nutmeg, and lemongrass.
+During a tour, there might be the opportunity for visitors to pluck these spices from the trees or shrubs, as well as learn about the process of making spices that are ready to use, and purchase spices such as cloves, chillies, cinnamon, black pepper, ginger, nutmeg and lemongrass.
 It may come as a surprise that some of these spices are not only used in cooking, but also as a colouring for clothes and an essential component of some cosmetics.

 4. Jozani Forest Safari

 Jozani Forest is a large area of indigenous forest located in the Jozani Chwaka Bay National Park in the central region of Zanzibar.
-The beautiful forest reserves is home to the endemic and rare red colobus monkeys, a primate species that has been classified as vulnerable by the IUCN red list.
-Apart from this secluded corner of Zanzibar, this primate species can only be seen in Benin, Côte d’Ivoire, Ghana, Guinea, Liberia, Nigeria, Sierra Leone, and Togo.
+The beautiful forest reserve is home to the endemic and rare red colobus monkey, a primate species that has been classified as vulnerable by the IUCN red list.
+Apart from this secluded corner of Zanzibar, this primate species can only be seen in Benin, Côte d’Ivoire, Ghana, Guinea, Liberia, Nigeria, Sierra Leone and Togo.